9 Great Personal Essays for Fall

-Looking for literature to get students talking and reflecting about their lives, as well as empathizing with the experiences of others?
-Below, we've listed 9 great personal essays that support those goals, written by authors from around the globe.
+Looking for literature to get students talking and reflecting about their lives today?
+Below, we've listed 9 great personal essays to inspire that reflection, written by authors from around the globe.

 Recommended for High School and College Students